tsgates/arch-wiki-markdown/wiki/ATI.md

 In order to run without a configuration tile, it is recommended that the xorg-input-drivers package group be installed.

-Artifacts may also be related to kernel mode setting.
-Consider disabling KMS.

 You may as well try disabling EXAPixmaps in /etc/X11/xorg.conf.d/20-radeon.conf: